 HIST 256/SEMN 257 Refugees and Migrants in Modern Europe The course explores the history of migration from the mid-nineteenth century to the present day, focusing on people moving from, within, and to Europe.
-Prerequisite: Sophomores Only
+Prerequisite: Sophomores OnlyPrerequisite: Sophomores only.
+Cross-listed with SEMN-257